Posted on May 08 2020

 As You Enter the Home

 You should do all you can to stay home and avoid going out.
 However, if you do need to leave the house, it’s important that you use a couple of techniques before entering the home.
 The best way to stay healthy and keep your family healthy is to remove your clothing before entering the house.
 Put your items right into the washing machine.
-Use hot water and quality laundry detergent to get everything clean.
+Use hot water and an all natural laundry detergent soap to get everything clean.
 You should also wipe down your purse or bag.
 Using hand sanitizer can also help prevent the passing of germs onto another surface.
+Hand soap is always recommended above sanitizer but it works if it's all you have.

 Although this is a scary time of uncertainty, keeping your home clean and safe is one of the most beneficial things that you can do to stay healthy.
 Wearing a mask and socially distancing yourself from others when you do have to go out, can also help keep you and your family well.